malcx95/sick-coding-challenge/README.md

 ![](region.png "The region R")

 __The focus of the task is to implement this as efficiently as possible__.
-Given the image below to the left and a `ksize` of 23, the image below to the right shows the result of the operation :
+Given the image below to the left and a `ksize` of 23, the image below to the right shows the result of the operation:

 Before                     |  After
 :-------------------------:|:-------------------------: